Dhiptanshu/JavaChess/README.md

 Semester 3 Java Project - terminal-based chess game.

 Pre-requisites:
 1. Installed JDK (Java Development Kit) with proper path setup.
 If you haven't already, go to https://www.oracle.com/in/java/technologies/downloads/ and download the JDK version of your choice.
+2. If you have installation difficulty, you can follow this guide https://www.geeksforgeeks.org/download-and-install-java-development-kit-jdk-on-windows-mac-and-linux/.

 Steps to run the game:
 1. Save the file chessgame.java on your pc.